Skip to main content

 For example, if you want a quilt that is 68 x 80, you would look at how many T-shirts for a quilt that is 60 x 72 – 20 to 30.
 And how many are needed for a quilt that is twin size - 60 x 84 – 30 to 40.
 So my guess would be 28 to 35.

 You ask, “Your guess?
 Why are you guessing?
 Don’t you know?”
 No, I don’t know.
-How far any one stack of T-shirts will go can vary greatly from one stack to another.
+I don't know how far any one stack of T-shirts will go.
+Not all T-shirts have the same number of graphics or size of graphics.
+It can vary greatly from one stack to another.

 If you have figured out the perfect size for your quilt, we can help you figure out the rest!
 Please contact us if you have any questions, we are here to help.